Foundational theory for optimal decision tree problems. I. Algorithmic and geometric foundations: Geometric foundation

 \paragraph{Remarks on Quant-BnB algorithm}

 In the original source code of \citet{mazumder2022quant}'s Quant-BnB algorithm, there is a function $\texttt{count\_remain\_3D}$, which computes the combinatorial complexity of the search space, i.e., the number of remaining trees in each iteration.
 The initial call to $\texttt{count\_remain\_3D}$, calculates this complexity directly from the input data without bounding parameters.
 For almost all datasets we have tested, $\texttt{count\_remain\_3D}$ computed results that is \emph{strictly smaller than} $\left( \right)$.
-Interested readers are encouraged to test this result on their own datasets.

-As explained above, this should be impossible because every $d$-combination of splitting rule should construct at least one possible proper decision tree.
-We hypothesize that \citet{mazumder2022quant} either employed an incorrect algorithmic procedure for solving the AODT problem or addressed a specialized ODT problem.
-However, their ambiguous problem definition hinders verification of their claims.
-Consequently, there is an urgent need for \citet{mazumder2022quant} to clarify their counting formula to validate the correctness of their algorithms.